cyanide0081/rffmpeg/README.md

 # rffmpeg

-> command-line tool for automation of ffmpeg commands through whole file paths
+command-line tool for automation of ffmpeg commands through whole file paths

-- use **--help** for instructions
+- run with **--help** for instructions